Fault Protection Layouts

 • Clear hierarchy of protective devices

-Typical risk: islanded sensitivity may be weak if inverter fault currents are low
+Typical risk: islanded sensitivity may be limited when inverter fault currents are low

 02